stackitcloud/yawol/docs/components.md

 ### Metrics

-The yawol-controller adds some metrics which are exposed via the metrics endpoint.
+The yawol-controller provides some metrics which are exposed via the `/metrics` endpoint.

 | metric                           | description                                                                                      | exposed by                                      |
 |----------------------------------|--------------------------------------------------------------------------------------------------|-------------------------------------------------|